What expenses can I claim for as an umbrella company contractor?

 Business costs are expenses that are necessary for the performance of your work.

-Examples include professional materials (such as textbooks and manuals), training, electronic equipment and parking fees.
+Examples include professional materials (such as textbooks and manuals), training costs, protective clothing, business equipment, computer software, mileage, parking fees and more.
 These will be reimbursed tax and NICs free by your umbrella company.

 Non-client billable business expenses